 An immediate annuity is an insurance contract that begins systematic income payments of principal and interest from inception – or a predetermined future date.
 This process is referred to as an annuitization.

-Immediate annuities work very much like pensions as they generate a reliable stream of income for the owner(s).
-Income payments can be setup for a specified period of years, a lifetime or both.
-We work with several carriers and will help you find the products providing the largest income stream for your situation.
+Immediate annuities work like pensions as they generate a reliable income stream for their owner(s).
+Income payments can be set up for a specified period of years, a lifetime or both.
+We work with all carriers and will help you find the products providing the largest income stream to meet your needs.

-Times have changed – few employers provide guaranteed pensions and the stock market has been extremely volatile.
+Times have changed – few employers provide guaranteed pensions and the stock market has been highly volatile.

-These accounts are primarily used to provide regular income payments now and in the future – and oftentimes for the life of the insured(s).
+These accounts are primarily used to provide regular income payments now and in the future – and often for the life of the insured(s).
 Annuities are valued for their safe and insured guaranteed interest returns.
-Very few products offer the stability and peace of mind afforded by fixed, indexed, and immediate annuities.
+Few products offer the stability and peace of mind afforded by fixed, indexed, and immediate annuities.

-In most cases, the annuity will be funded with a lump sum either from a retirement account or other liquid asset.
-Systematic payments are determined by a few different factors including: age, number of insureds, payment schedule and income needs.
-They can be tailored in many different ways to suit the owner(s) preferences.
+In most cases, the annuity will be funded with a lump sum either from a retirement account or another liquid asset.
+Periodic payments are determined by a few different factors including age, number of insureds, payment schedule, and income needs.
+They can be tailored in many ways to suit the owner(s) preferences.

-There are several ways to annuitize the funds and many accounts provide flexibility before and during the payment cycle.
-Some immediate annuities are setup to make payments for a lifetime while others are only established for a guaranteed number of years.
-Accounts can be established for single or joint owners.
+There are several ways to annuitize your investment.
+Most accounts provide flexibility before and during the payment cycle.
+Some immediate annuities are set up to make payments for a lifetime while others are only established for a guaranteed number of years.
+Accounts can be created for single or joint owners.
 Payments can be taken monthly, quarterly, yearly, etc.

 Income does not need to begin right away.
-If desired, payments can start as soon as one month from inception, but many investors postpone income for several years to allow for tax-deferred growth and larger payouts.
+If desired, payments can start as soon as one month from inception.
+Some owners postpone income for years to allow for tax-deferred growth and larger payouts.
 (Owners at or near age 70 1/2 should also account for Required Minimum Distributions if qualified money is invested.)

 It depends on the type of annuity contract purchased.
 Some annuities continue to make payments to a spouse or beneficiary if the owner dies.
 Others provide a refund of unused principal to the named beneficiaries.
 The only contracts that make no further payments at death are Life Only annuities.